strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 #### Error handling

-If Kafka authorization is enabled, you need to configure the appropriate ACLs rules to avoid `TransactionalIdAuthorizationException`.
+The `TransactionalIdAuthorizationException` happens when you have authorization enabled without the appropriate ACLs rules.

 In the following example we allow any `transactional.id` from any user.